kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 tags: ["vision"]
 ---

-As a co-implementer of the Kùzu GDBMS and a professor at the University of Waterloo,
+As a co-implementer of the Kuzu GDBMS and a professor at the University of Waterloo,
 I have been thinking of GDBMSs day in and day out for many years now.
 After years of understanding and publishing on the architectural principles